xayahrainie4793/minimal-elements-of-the-prime-numbers/README.md

 10	4{6}9	always divisible by 7

-10	families ending with {0,2,4,6,8}	always divisible by 2
+10	families ending with 0, 2, 4, 6, or 8	always divisible by 2

-10	families ending with {0,5}	always divisible by 5
+10	families ending with 0 or 5	always divisible by 5

 10	{0,3,6,9}	always divisible by 3 (non-simple family)